WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 T.38 fax and DTMF are not supported.
 Fax can be sent as a TIFF imager over a data channel and DTFM can be done as an application specific information over a data channel.

+TODO: Capture the list of what metadata video encoders produce
+* if it is a reference frame or not
+* resolution
+* frame-rate ?
+* capture time of frame

+TODO: Capture the list of what metadata video encoders needs.
+* capture timestamp
+* source and target resolution
+* source and target frame-rate
+* target bitrate
+* max bitrate
+* max pixel rate

 ### Annotation